 Ron has a Bachelor of Arts in English from Berry College in Rome, GA and earned his California Teaching Credential as well as his Master’s of Education from National University in Sacramento, CA.

 Susan Egan holds a BA in Business Management and completed the California State Board of Education approved Charter School Chief Business Officer Training through the Charter Schools Development Center.
 Susan’s business background started with college recruiting of engineers for a large electronic company in the Bay Area.
-She later entered the field of mortgage banking, opening several offices for several mortgage banking institutions.
-After the birth of her first child she received a real estate broker’s license and ran her own office.
-Upon moving to Grass Valley, Susan worked as a loan officer for a local savings and loan for several years until the birth of our charter school, at which time she joined Yuba River Charter School.
-In her spare time Susan loves music, gardening, spending time with friends & family, and the outdoors.
+She later entered the field of mortgage banking, opening offices for several mortgage banking institutions.
+After the birth of her first child Susan received a real estate broker’s license and ran her own office.
+Upon moving to Grass Valley, Susan worked as a loan officer for a local savings and loan for several years until the birth of YRCS.
+In her spare time Susan loves music, gardening, spending time with friends & family, and being outdoors.
 Both of her children attended YRCS.

-Krissa T Sutherland was born in Pleasant Hill, CA where she was raised happily with her family of 6.
+Krissa T. Sutherland was born in Pleasant Hill, CA where she was raised happily with her family of 6.
 Upon graduating from High School, she received a full scholarship to San Francisco Academy of Art.
 After attending the Academy for 2 semesters, she switched gears and trained to be a Computer Technician.
 In 1982 she moved to Grass Valley, proceeded to have four daughters and was lucky enough to be a stay at home mother for 7 years.
-She then worked as office manager for an alternative building company where she learned about insulated panels, insulated cement, rammed earth, strawbale, and passive solar homes.
-The call to join the YRCS staff came and Krissa jumped at the chance to work for the community her daughters were part of.
+She then worked as office manager for an alternative building company where she learned about insulated panels, insulated cement, rammed earth, straw bale, and passive solar homes.
+The call to join the YRCS staff came and Krissa jumped at the chance to work for the community of which her daughters were a part.
 For fun she likes to be outdoors, paint, work with clay, cook, and play with her dogs.